 New customer leads can come from anywhere.
-I think most people would agree with me when I suggest that the best ones are referrals from family and friends.
-But more and more, high quality leads are being driven by data-driven marketing systems that combine common sense marketing intelligence with technology.
+We think most people would agree with us when we suggest that the best ones are referrals from family and friends.
+But more and more, high quality leads are being driven by data-supported marketing systems that combine common sense marketing intelligence with technology.

 So back to the question, which actually came out of a client meeting not too long ago.
 Again, new leads can come from anywhere.
 A person can see a TV commercial, search for the product and read everything about it online before they initiate a contact with a seller.
 The same holds true for a radio commercial, magazine ad, billboard, or any one of many online sites.